NieDzejkob/LiveSplit.LADX/README.md

 # LiveSplit.PokemonRB
 This is a LiveSplit autosplitter component for English Pokemon Red and Pokemon Blue on emulator.

-This autosplitter works with either BGB or Gambatte.
-It will autodetect which one you're using.
+This autosplitter works with BGB.
+It will autodetect which version you're using.

 **Supported emulators:**
-- BGB 1.5.1
 - BGB 1.5.2
-- Gambatte r571

 ## Features
 - Automatically start the timer when you hit new game.
 - Automatically stop the timer when the Hall of Fame fade happens.
-- Automatically reset the timer when you erase the savefile or do a hardreset without a savefile
+- Automatically reset the timer when you do a hardreset without a savefile

 ## Installation
 <!--- Go to "Edit Splits..." in LiveSplit.